RemiBERNHARD/JCSDA-ML/README.md

 Plot_TrueColor_ncdf4.py : python script to plot an approximated true-color GOES16 image, from ncdf4 files.

-Plot_BT_grib2.py : python script to plot te variables values, from a grib2 file.
+Plot_BT_grib2.py : python script to plot the variables values, from a grib2 file.

 download_grib2files_py3.py : python script used to download all the 2017 grib2 files from the university of Utah website and put them in the s3 bucket 'remi'.